 Our translational research, including an FDA pilot clinical trial (BrainGate2), are conducted as part of the the Neural Prosthetics Translational Laboratory (NPTL)

 .
 For example, how do pre-clinical laboratory designs actually work with people with paralysis in real-world settings?

 Figure 1.
-Various neural measurement and perturbation, analysis and brain-computer interface (BCIs) approaches advanced in order to fundamentally understand how populations of cortical neurons coordinate and cooperate to control movements.
+Various neural measurement and perturbation techniques, mathematical analysis methods and real-time closed-loop brain-computer interface (BCI) systems approaches advanced in order to better understand how populations of cortical neurons coordinate and cooperate to prepare, generate and control movement.

 (a) NeuroPixel electrode array (with 960 electrodes, 384 simultaneously recordable) probe and multiplexing electronics (HHMI & IMEC; e.g., Dutta et al. IEDM 2019).

 (b) Voltage vs. time traces from 184 (of 384) electodes from a NeuroPixel probe in an awake-behaving rhesus monkey, showing how neurons' action potentials are seen on multiple electrodes which facilitates high-quality spike sorting (e.g., Trautmann et al. Neuron 2019).